mongodb/mongo-java-driver/docs/reference/content/driver-scala/getting-started/quick-start.md

 })
 ```

-Once the document has been inserted the `onComplete` method which will print "Completed".
+Once the document has been inserted the `onNext` method will be called and it will
-If there was an error for any reason the `onError` method would print "Failed".
-Note, `Observable[Void]` will never call
+print "Inserted!" followed by the result.
+Finally the `onComplete` method will print "Completed".
-`onNext` as `null` is not a valid value for an `Observer`.
+If there was an error for any reason the `onError` method would print "Failed"..

 {{% /note %}}